 By adding in a compelling customer quote – even when anonymity is important – it reinforces how you’ve met their needs and solved their problems.
 And, if you’re in the B2B marketplace, adding specific results such as savings, revenue gains, or ROI always helps illustrate the value you’ve offered your customer.

 Using case studies in your business marketing

-So now you know how and why case studies can be so important for your business, what should your next step be?
-Building case studies into your marketing plan could open up a whole new opportunity for your business.
+So now you know how and why case studies can be so important for your business, your next step is to build case studies into your marketing plan to open up new opportunities for your business.

 Writing effective business case studies is a service I offer to businesses of all sizes – including yours.
 Taking your background information, I combine research and interviews to tell the whole story.
-So why not use their potential to promote your product or service and increase your bottom line?
+So use their potential to promote your product or service and increase your bottom line.